 “How long do you think she’ll be?”
-Albert asked, only slightly trying to disguise his anxiousness.
-He had arrived at the hospital in a 3 piece suit, that had been quickly reduced to an open-necked shirt and formal trousers, as the minutes had ticked by.
+Albert asked, pulling at his collar.
+He had arrived at the hospital in a 3 piece suit, that had been reduced to an open-necked shirt and formal trousers, as the minutes had ticked by.

 “You can’t predict these things, Alb.
 You know how long I took giving birth to Danni.”

 “Yeah I do.”
 Albert muttered.
 He sat back in his seat and stretched out his legs.